 MSN & MBA Track Option

 Through the MSN & MBA track option, you can earn both degrees faster and more cost-effectively.
 After completing the Chamberlain MSN Executive Specialty Track program, graduates have the option to apply to DeVry University's Keller Graduate School of Management (Keller) Master of Business Administration (MBA) program.
-Qualifying credits earned at Chamberlain will apply to the Keller program, so you can earn your MBA with only eight additional courses instead of the 16 courses normally required.
+Qualifying credits earned at Chamberlain will apply to the Keller program, so you can earn your MBA with only 10 additional courses instead of the 16 courses normally required.
 View a sample curriculum for the MSN & MBA track option.

 Keller MBA degree alone =